arriIsHere/shadowlance/src/index.md

 ---
-title: welcome
+title: Welcome
-layout: template
+layout: template.njk
 ---
 # Welcome Adventurers

-Welcome all adventures and travelers to the land of shadowlance
+Welcome all adventures and travelers to the land of shadowlance.